Michael Steele: 2006 campaign for U.S. Senate

 When Paul Sarbanes, Maryland's longest-serving United States Senator, announced in March 2005 that he would not be a candidate for re-election in 2006, top state and national Republican officials began pressing Steele to become their party's nominee for the seat.
 In April 2005, The Baltimore Sun announced the results of a poll it conducted, stating that Steele would run statistically neck and neck against either former NAACP head Kweisi Mfume, or Rep. Benjamin L. Cardin of Baltimore County.
 Steele formally announced his candidacy for the U.S. Senate on October 25, 2005.

 Steele won the Republican nomination after facing little opposition in the primary.
 His opponents were Democrat Ben Cardin and Independent Kevin Zeese (who was endorsed by the Green and Libertarian parties).
 The three candidates participated in three debates.
 Cardin primarily attacked Steele over his close relations with President Bush.
 Steele focused on low taxes, less government spending, free markets and national security.

-Steele lost the general election to Cardin on November 7, 2006, 44 percent to Cardin's 55 percent.
+Steele lost the general election to Cardin on November 7, 2006, 44% to Cardin's 54%.
 Steele's former campaign finance chairman later alleged improprieties in Steele's handling of campaign funds, which Steele denied.

-After the senate race
+After the Senate race

 One day after Steele conceded defeat in the senate election, Chris Cillizza of The Washington Post reported that Steele was hoping to succeed Ken Mehlman as the chairman of the Republican National Committee.
 Senator Mel Martinez of Florida, who had the endorsement of President George W. Bush, got the position.

 In February 2007, Steele became chairman of GOPAC, a political action committee that helps fund state and local Republican campaigns around the country and is responsible for training future Republican candidates.
 He succeeded former U.S. Congressman J.C.
 Watts, a fellow black Republican.
 In April 2007, Steele joined the international law firm of Dewey & LeBoeuf, as a partner in the firm's Washington, D.C. office.

 At a speech given at the Media Research Center's 2007 DisHonors Awards Gala, Steele said:

 Steele is considered a possible candidate for Governor of Maryland in the future and said he was "intrigued by the idea" for 2010.
 He said that he would not run for president in 2012.

 Steele appeared several times on HBO's political show Real Time with Bill Maher, and was on Comedy Central's talk show The Colbert Report on January 23, 2007.
 He also hosted a PBS Republican Primary debate in Baltimore, Maryland on September 27, 2007.

 He coined the phrase "Drill Baby Drill" during the 2008 Republican National Convention in Minnesota, where he promoted offshore drilling as an alternative to dependency on foreign oil.